Simple is good. Simple is easier. Simple is more profitable.

 Cash is also king during times of deflation.
 The more prices drop, the more your cash can buy.
 But idle cash doesn’t have much earning potential and when prices rise (inflation) its value steadily erodes.

-We tend to keep ours here: VMMXX This is a Money Market Fund and time was they offered higher yields than banks.
+We tend to keep ours here: VMMXX.
+This is a money market fund and time was they offered higher yields than banks.
 These days, with interest rates near zero, not so much.
+(Update on 8/8/23: the current YTD return of VMMXX is 19.29%—not bad at all).
 Now we also keep some in our local bank.
-If you prefer, an on-line bank like ING works fine too.
+If you prefer, an online bank like ING works fine too.

 You can fine tune the investments in each to meet the needs of your own personal considerations.
 Want a smoother ride?
 Willing to accept a lower long term return and slower wealth accumulation?
 Just increase the percent in VBTLX.